Harris County Sheriff’s Office Law Enforcement Explorer Program http://youtu.be/MTk–uS1JXk

 The Sheriff’s Explorers program, which is a subsidiary of the Boy Scouts of America and is affiliated with Learning for Life, will be led by two trained advisors in each district post and supported by HCSO civilian assistant advisors.
 “The Police Explorers program is a proven model and comes with a nationally respected brand of the Boy Scouts of America,” said Sheriff Adrian Garcia.
 “I am excited to partner with them to help me reach out to young people in the Harris County community!
 The Police Explorers program is a great opportunity to educate and mentor our youth and expose them to the rewarding profession of community service and law enforcement.
 It’s also a great way for our youth and their parents to support law enforcement.”

-There are seven Explorers posts within the HCSO, one assigned to each patrol district.
+There are eight (8) Explorering posts within the HCSO, one assigned to each patrol district, including one (1) in the downtown Houston area.
 A complete list of those posts is listed under the ‘Contact Us’ Link.